ZHaskell/docs/Z-Data/JSON.md

 * Multiple constructors are convert to single key JSON object if there're payloads:
   * Records are encoded as JSON object like above. `data T = A | B {k1 :: .., k2 :: ..}` are encoded as
     `{"B":{"k1":...,"k2":...}}` in `B .. ..` case, or `"A"` in `A` case.
-  * Products inside a sum type are similar to above, wrappered by an outer single-key object layer marking which constructor.
+  * Products inside a sum type are similar to above, wrapped by an outer single-key object layer marking which constructor used during data construction.

 These rules apply to user defined ADTs, but some built-in instances have different behaviours, namely: